anvithks/hugo-embed-pdf-shortcode/README.md

 ### Parameters
 - **url (required)** : The relative location of the file.
 - **hidePaginator (optional)**: Boolean which expects `true` or `false`.
 Hides the paginator for single page documents.
+- **renderPageNum (optional)**: Integer which expects any number from `1` up to the last page number in the document.
+Will render that specific page on initial load.
 - **hideLoader (optional)**: Boolean which expects `true` or `false`.
 Hides the loading spinner while your document loads.

 <br />

 **Note:** Currently supports local file embed.
 If absolute URL from the remote server is provided, configure the CORS header on that server.